n8willis/opentype-shaping-documents/opentype-shaping-arabic-general.md

-Sequences of adjacent marks must be reordered so that they appear in the appropriate visual order before the mark-to-base and mark-to-mark positioning features from GPOS can be correctly applied.
+Sequences of adjacent marks must be reordered so that they appear in the appropriate visual order before the mark-to-base and mark-to-mark positioning features from <abbr>GPOS</abbr> can be correctly applied.

 In particular, those marks that have strong affinity to the base character must be placed closest to the base.